eth-sri/lmql/docs/source/installation.md

 pip install lmql
 ```

 **Local GPU Support:** If you want to run models on a local GPU, make sure to install LMQL in an environment with a GPU-enabled installation of PyTorch >= 1.11 (cf. [https://pytorch.org/get-started/locally/]()).
+To install GPU dependencies via pip, install LMQL via `pip install lmql[hf]`.

 ## Running LMQL Programs